-However when a competitor would have been classified as Group 2 or 3 but for regulation 22.2.1(b) the Classification Authority may issue a classification that shall only remain in force up to his 24th birthday.
+However when a competitor would have been classified as Group 3 but for regulation 22.2.1(b) the Classification Authority may issue a classification that shall only remain in force up to his 24th birthday.

-- 22.3.6 When a competitor does not agree with a classification made by the Classification Authority (the initial review), the competitor may appeal to the Classification Authority using the process on the ISAF website or by such other method as shall be notified in the ISAF Yearbook. - (a) Appeals shall be considered by three members of the Classification Authority (the Appeal Panel) who were not party to the initial review.
+- 22.3.6 When a competitor does not agree with a classification made by the Classification Authority (the initial review), the competitor may appeal to the Classification Authority within 60 days of the completion of the initial review using the process on the ISAF website or by such other method as shall be notified in the ISAF Yearbook. - (a) Appeals shall be considered by three members of the Classification Authority (the Appeal Panel) who were not party to the initial review.
 No more than two shall be from the same country. - (b) The Appeal Panel will consider the Appeal and review the information in the Appeal, the initial review and any previous application and where necessary ask for more information from the competitor, from the original reviewers, or from any other source.
-It may uphold, change or reverse the initial decision, dismiss the appeal or declare it invalid.

-- (c) The Appeal Panel having made its decision after receiving all necessary information will inform the competitor of its decision in writing.
-A fee may be payable. - (d) The initial review shall be binding on the competitor until the decision of the Appeal Panel is published. - (e) Subject to the provisions of Regulation 52, the decision of the Appeal Panel shall be - 22.3.7 The Classification Authority may decline to issue a classification or may suspend a current classification when the competitor has been penalized under RRS 69 for a classification matter.
+It may uphold, change or reverse the initial decision, dismiss the appeal or declare it invalid. - (c) The Appeal Panel having made its decision after receiving all necessary information will inform the competitor of its decision in writing.
+A fee may be payable. - (d) The initial review shall be binding on the competitor until the decision of the Appeal Panel is published. - (e) Subject to the provisions of Regulation 52, the decision of the Appeal Panel shall be final. - 22.3.7 The Classification Authority may decline to issue a classification or may suspend a current classification when the competitor has been penalized under RRS 69 for a classification matter.
 Such refusal or suspension shall not be longer than the period during which the competitor's eligibility is suspended under Rule 69. - 22.3.8 ISAF will maintain and publish on a website a list of the classifications of competitors.
-The list will state the status or expiry date of the classification. - 22.3.9 Information provided by the competitor or from any other source shall be kept confidential within the Classification Authority and the ISAF Secretariat and not disclosed to any other person except to an International Jury or Member National Authority which has been sent a report by the Classification Authority concerning the competitor's classification or sent a report under RRS 69 and then only after notifying the competitor through the classification process. - 22.3.10 When asked to do so by the Organizing Authority of an event to which this Code applies and which has appointed an International Jury, the Classification Authority may appoint a Classification Committee for the event and delegate to it the power to classify, or change the classification of, a competitor for that event only.
+The list will state the status or expiry date of the classification. - 22.3.9 Information provided by the competitor or from any other source shall be kept confidential within the Classification Authority and the ISAF Secretariat and not disclosed to any other person except to an International Jury or Member National Authority which has been sent a report by the Classification Authority concerning the competitor's classification or sent a report under RRS 69 and then only after notifying the competitor through the classification process.